A summary offence is relatively minor in nature and tried in a Magistrates Court before a Judge alone or two or three Magistrates.

-Queen’s Counsel (also referred to as a QC or Silk)
+King’s Counsel (also referred to as a KC or Silk)

 Magistrates’ Courts are one of the lower courts in England and Wales.
 Almost all criminal cases are heard in the Magistrates’ Court first and 95% are completed there.
 A Magistrates’ Court deals with summary offences and either way offences (summary or indictable (if the Defendant chooses to appear in the Magistrates’ Court rather than before a Judge and Jury in the Crown Court.

 The Crown Court sits above the Magistrates’ Court and deals with serious criminal cases.
 It deals with:

 - Cases sent for trial by the Magistrates’ Courts because the offences are ‘indictable only’ (i.e. those which can only be heard by the Crown Court).

 - ‘Either way’ offences if the Defendant wants a jury trial.

 - Defendants convicted in Magistrates’ Court who are then sent to the Crown Court for sentencing due to the serious nature of the offence.

 - Appeals against decisions made in the Magistrates’ Courts.